-Although biomethanisation was considered unprofitable a few years ago, it is growing today with a new model of biogas production: small-scale digestion (or micro-scale digestion).
+Although anaerobic digestion of small amount of organic and food waste was considered unprofitable a few years ago, it is growing today with a new model of biogas production: small-scale digestion plants (or micro-scale digestion).
 By the end of 2016, 130 micro-scale digestion facilities were in operation in Europe.
 Smaller, less expensive, easily self-sufficient, these production units attract farmers, but also investors in eco-neighborhoods, wishing to develop new sources of clean energy.

-A small-scale digestion project is carried out starting from 100 dairy cows or 200 sows. ”The interest for small-scale digestion is not to have to invest in large facilities,” explains François Xavier Dumur, Nov & atech Project Manager. ”Micro-scale digestion allows the autonomy of the system by supplying the digester with the farm products.”
+A small-scale digestion project is carried out starting from 100 dairy cows or 200 cows or between 200 to 5000 tons of organic waste per year. ”The interest for small-scale digestion is not to have to invest in large facilities,” explains François Xavier Dumur, Nov & Atech Project Manager. ” Small-scale digestion allows the autonomy of the system by supplying the digester with the farm products.”

 In France, this energy alternative is becoming very successful, particularly in Brittany, where a dozen projects are planned.
 For farmers, small-scale digestion is a good way to diversify their activity at a reasonable cost.